OfficialPingu/27ur6er53bhwphg71b80/KurtsTable.md

 16 23 75 36 43 35 26 67 76 24 45 34 43 64 77 64 74 54 75 45 75 15 36 52 75 37 46 34 51 76

+Keep in mind that each individual number holds a digit for the X and Y coordinates in the alphabet square; 45 has X-coordinate 4 and Y-coordinate 5.

 If I do the same thing to the password "password", I will get these coordinates in return;

 23 11 53 53 24 13 43 41